-And unsurprisingly, Ottolenghi came through, with this recipe for a cauliflower cake that is good fresh, cold, at room temperature, for breakfast, lunch, or really any time at all.
+And unsurprisingly, Ottolenghi came through with this recipe for a cauliflower cake that is good fresh, cold, at room temperature, for breakfast, lunch, or really any time at all.

 – Christine, May 2015

 Serves4 to 6

 small cauliflower, outer leaves removed, broken into 1 1/4-inch florets (about 4 cups)

-5 tablespoons olive oil
+- 5 tablespoons

-1/2 teaspoon finely chopped rosemary
+finely chopped fresh rosemary leaves

 Melted unsalted butter, for brushing

-1 tablespoon white sesame seeds
+white sesame seeds

-Salt and black pepper
+Freshly ground black pepper

 Pour the cauliflower mixture into the pan, spreading it evenly, and arrange the reserved onion rings on top.
-Place in the center of the oven and bake for 45 minutes, until golden brown and set; a knife inserted into the center of the cake should come out clean.
-Remove from the oven and leave for at least 20 minutes before serving.
+Bake until golden brown and set, about 45 minutes.
+A knife inserted into the center of the cake should come out clean.
+Let cool at least 20 minutes before slicing and serving.
 It needs to be served just warm, rather than hot, or at room temperature.

 Reprinted with permission from Plenty More: Vibrant Vegetable Cooking from London's Ottolenghi by Yotam Ottolenghi, copyright © 2014.
 Published by Ten Speed Press, an imprint of Penguin Random House LLC.